UCL-ELEC0136/hackathon/README.md

 ### Submitting task 1
 We will consider the task to be completed if the following conditions are met
-- In your MongoDB Atlas there exists a user with *read-only permissions* to access all databases
+- In your MongoDB Atlas there exists a user with username `student` and password `assignment`, with *read-only permissions* to access all databases.
+See here how to [create a user](https://dba.stackexchange.com/questions/192507/how-to-add-useradmin-user-in-mongodb-atlas).
-- The credentials of this user are published in the [`Feedback`](#1) pull request of the assignment
 - In your mongodb there is a database named `hackathon` and a collection named `answer`
 - The collection contains the following document:
 ```json